 Offering your store in multiple languages

-You can have a multilingual catalog in your Ecwid store so your customers can shop in their preferred language.
+You can have a multilingual Ecwid store on your website so your customers can shop in their preferred language.
 Add translations of your catalog, including product names, descriptions, options, category names.
 Ecwid will automatically translate the rest — texts on buttons, invoices, and email notifications.

 If you wish to go global and target new markets or you are doing business in a multilingual country like Canada or Switzerland, you may want to display your store in more than one language.